 Spooky City Guide

 Of course, Halloween does bring plenty of fun, scary events in October, designed to lure you in and embrace the extra-ominous tours and Halloween goings-on.
-However, October brings cooler weather and hurricanes are still a real possibility.
+However, October brings cooler weather, and hurricanes are still possible.

 Because of this, I recommend visiting during spring (February-May) when the weather conditions are best.